Fatmire09/Smart-Greenhouse-Controller/README.md

 Project demonstration video:

 ## Team Members
-Francesca Bassi, Alice Bortolotti, Fatmire Emush, Alessia Giunta.
+Francesca Bassi: francesca.bassi-1@studenti.unitn.it
+Alice Bortolotti: alice.bortolotti-1@studenti.unitn.it
+Fatmire Emush: fatmire.emush@studenti.unitn.it
+Alessia Giunta: alessia.giunta@studenti.unitn.it

 Each member actively participated in the development and testing phases of the project.